ddrigmaiden/BadAppleProject/content/about.md

 ### Bad Apple Project Database

 The Bad Apple database will be hosted from the decentralized web using JSON and JSONL files.
 The original PDF reports will also be hosted from the decentralized web, allowing for users to verify the data in the database or obtain further information by opening the original reports.
-Independent researchers and developers will also be able to create their own custom presentations of the data using the JSONL files and JSON schema files.
+In addition to our public web app, independent researchers and developers will be able to create their own custom presentations of the data using the JSONL files and JSON schema files.
 The entire database is inherently open source and portable.

 The Bad Apple database will consist of the following data fields: